cybernova/DNSaxfr/README.md

 ```
 -c COUNTRY_CODE Test Alexa top 500 sites by country
+-f FILE         Alexa's top 1M sites .csv file.
+To use in conjuction with -m option
 -h              Display the help and exit
 -i              Interactive mode
+-m RANGE        Test Alexa top 1M sites.
+RANGE examples: 1 (start to test from 1st) or 354,400 (test from 354th to 400th)
 -p              Use proxychains to safely query name servers
 -q              Quiet mode when using proxychains (all proxychains' output is discarded)
 -r              Test recursively every subdomain of a vulnerable domain, drawing all in a customizable tree